renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/docker.md

 |    Compose    |     -     |

 ## Misconfiguration
-Trivy recursively searches directories and scans all found Docker files.
+Vul recursively searches directories and scans all found Docker files.

 ## Secret
 The secret scan is performed on plain text files, with no special treatment for Dockerfile.